 The development of new engines and improvements to current production engines present important growth opportunities.
 In view of the risks and costs associated with developing new engines, Pratt & Whitney has entered into collaboration arrangements in which revenues, costs and risks are shared with third parties.
 At December 31, 2017, the interests of third-party participants in Pratt & Whitney-directed commercial jet engine programs ranged from approximately 14 percent to 50 percent.
 UTC holds a 61 percent interest in the IAE collaboration with MTU and JAEC.
 Pratt & Whitney also holds a 59 percent program share interest in the IAE LLC collaboration with MTU and JAEC.
 IAE LLC sells the PW1100G-JM engine for the Airbus A320neo aircraft and the PW1400G-JM engine for the Irkut MC-21 aircraft.
 In addition, Pratt & Whitney has interests in other engine programs, including a 50 percent ownership interest in the EA, a joint venture with GE Aviation, which markets and manufactures the GP7000 engine for the Airbus A380 aircraft.
 Pratt & Whitney has entered into risk and revenue sharing arrangements with third parties for 40 percent of the products and services that Pratt & Whitney is responsible for providing to the EA.
-Pratt & Whitney is responsible for providing to the EA.
-Pratt & Whitney is responsible for providing to the EA.
-Pratt & Whitney is responsible for providing to the EA.
-Pratt & Whitney is responsible for providing to the EA.
-Pratt & Whitney is responsible for providing to the EA.
-Pratt & Whitney is responsible for providing to the EA practice.
+Pratt & Whitney accounts for its interests in the EA joint venture under the equity method of accounting.
+See Note 1 to the Consolidated Financial Statements in our 2017 Annual Report for a description of our accounting for collaborative arrangements.